C19M/Covid-19.Museum/README.md

-of open source code that provides the interfacing software for the collections made available by museum members and for the computing resources provided by institutional members and by members of the general public who agree to make their computers available when the machines are “sleeping.”
+of open source code that provides the interfacing software for the collections made available by museum members and for the computing resources provided by institutional members and by members of the general public who agree to make part of their computer ressources available to the Museum.

 The deployment of the code to entities and individuals with archiving or computing capacity serves as a foundation